lerouxrgd/clj-hclust/README.md

 The [Lance–Williams algorithms][lance-williams] are an infinite family of agglomerative [hierarchical clustering][hc] algorithms which are represented by a recursive formula for updating cluster distances at each step (each time a pair of clusters is merged).

-This namespace defines a multimethod that allows for custom implementations of such algorithms:
+The namespace `clj-hclust.lance-williams` defines a multimethod that allows for custom implementations of such algorithms:

 ```clj
 (defmulti lw-update